 Think about how you can best prepare your child for the first day at school:

-Students are eligible to enter the first year of secondary school, Year 7, after completing six years of primary education.
+Students are eligible to enter the first year of secondary school, Year 7, after completing six years of primary education (Prep to Year 6).
+You may enrol your child in the local secondary school by contacting the school directly.

 It's a good idea to consider your preferences early in the year and see if your child is eligible to attend the school of your preference.